 One frequent downfall of remote project management is that we can’t pop into our paralegal’s office and discuss what needs to be done on a case.
 It is also hard to schedule impromptu phone calls with associate attorneys, and email is not an ideal communication channel when your staff receives 200+ emails a day.

 The solution?
-Lean on legal case management software like Smokeball’s Communicate feature to collaborate with your staff and keep everyone on task.
-You don’t have to give clients your personal cellphone number to connect with them!
+Lean on law firm project management software like Smokeball’s Communicate feature to collaborate with your staff and keep everyone on task.
+You don’t have to give clients your personal cell phone number to connect with them!
 Communicate allows you to directly message any user on your case in a central location.
 For example, users can open a client matter and message an associate about whether they received the opposing party’s credit card statements.
 Welcome to the future.

 Pain point #2: Monitoring staff and capturing time

 Many lawyers hesitate to go remote or hybrid simply because they don‘t know whether their staff will still work (and bill) like they did in a physical office.
 When the partner can’t pop into the associate’s office randomly throughout the day, how can they project-manage the employee’s workload?
 Can they truly rely on the staff to capture their time when they are working from home?

 You don’t need to go full-on Big Brother to make sure your staff is doing their jobs.
 Instead, technology like Smokeball’s Automatic Time Tracking feature allows you to gather insights from your staff’s activity within the law firm project management system.
 You can see when a paralegal spent 15 minutes sending out emails to clients, or when an associate spent two hours drafting responses to discovery.
 And if certain members of your legal team are overworked or underutilized, project-manage their tasks by re-assigning through Smokeball’s Legal Tasks + Workflows.